Willie Demps appears in federal court to face charges that he stole nearly $500,000 in Muscogee County court funds

 Demps is the only public employee named in the indictment.

-Others named are Curtis Porch, Dereen Porch, Terry McBride, Rosalee Bassi, Lamarcus Palmer, George Cook and Samuel Cole.
+The others named were Curtis Porch, Dereen Porch, Terry McBride, Rosalee Bassi, Lamarcus Palmer, George Cook and Samuel Cole.

 The indictment alleges that Demps was the mastermind.

-These are all public funds the defendants are accused of stealing.
+All of the money the defendants are accused of stealing are public funds.
 The money came from fines collected for felony and misdemeanor criminal offenses, forfeitures resulting from criminal activities, and certain monies received from condemnation accounts.

 Along with Demps, Palmer, Curtis Porch, and Dereen Porch appeared in court Thursday morning.
-The Porches – also under an earlier unrelated indictment on theft of COVID relief funds –– were released on $10,000 bonds each.
+The Porches, also under an earlier unrelated indictment on theft of COVID relief funds, were each released on $10,000 bonds.

 Demps was to be represented by Stacey Jackson, but the Columbus defense attorney withdrew from the case because of a conflict.
 Palmer is trying to find an attorney.